Course Reserves

 Physical Materials

-We make an effort to place required course materials on reserve whenever possible.
-We can also place personal copies on reserve for all or part of the semester.
+We place required course materials on reserve whenever possible.
+We can also add personal copies for all or part of the semester.

-Bring any library or personal items you would like placed on course reserve, along with a completed Reserve Form, to the library information desk.
+Request that we place items on reserve for your course, or bring a completed Reserve Form to the library information desk.
 If you have questions about course reserves, contact the Access Services Librarian on your campus:

 Portland Campus